Mortgage declined on affordability

 A broker can also help you appeal a lender’s decision not to approve you due to affordability.

 Reasons why mortgage applications are turned down on affordability grounds

 A mortgage lender will tell you that they are declining your application due to the fact that you have failed their affordability assessment.
 What does this actually mean?

-It is possible that you don’t have enough income
+You don’t have a high enough income

 This is the most obvious reason an application fails the affordability checks.
 However, if a lender tells you otherwise, it could be that they are referring to your salary not being in line with the multiples on which they base their mortgage offers.

 While most mortgage providers will offer mortgages based upon 4.5 times an applicant’s income, there are brokers within our network that can help you find lenders who use higher income multiples.
 A lender who offers five times or six times the income of your salary, even though you may have been denied, might be able to help you.

 Use our mortgage calculator to find out how much you can borrow based on these income multipliers.

 When conducting affordability checks, mortgage lenders will consider your ratio of debt to income.
 This is your net income minus your fixed outgoings.
 The lender can then see how much money you have left after meeting your financial obligations.